 Work in progress:

 Do, Nhat-Dang.
-“Achieving Representation Through Racial Minority Interest Groups (RMIG) in
+“Achieving Representation Through Racial Minority Interest Groups (RMIGS) in the United States”.

 Do, Nhat-Dang.
-“Reliable Brokers: Racial Minority Interest Groups (RMIG) Lobbying Topics
+“Reliable Representatives: Racial Minority Interest Group (RMIG) Lobbying Topics and Salient Issues”.

 2020 Do, Nhat-Dang.
 “Achieving Representation Through Racial Minority Interest Groups